bugzilla/bugzilla/docs/en/rst/administering/groups.rst

    address in the search results to edit their profile.
 The profile page lists all the groups, and indicates if the user is a member of the group either directly or indirectly.
 More information on indirect group membership is below.
-For more details on User administration, see :ref:`useradmin`.
+For more details on User Administration, see :ref:`users`.

 #.
 The group can include another group of which the user is
    a member.
 This is indicated by square brackets around the checkbox